vatpac-technology/sops/docs/pacific/Papua-New-Guinea/index.md

 - runway separation service (ie, landing and take-off clearances);
 - surface movement control (ie, taxi instructions);
 - aerodrome circuit traffic regulation (in VMC, by day); and
-- traffic information.
+- flight information service (ie, meteorological and traffic information)

 ATC clearances are required only for taxi, take-off, and landing at the primary aerodome.
 Clearance is not required to enter, leave, or transit the ATZ, however the Class F requirement for continuous two-way communication remains.

-The ADC does not provide a separation service between any airbourne aircraft within the ATZ, IFR or VFR.
+The ADC does not provide a separation service between any airborne aircraft within the ATZ, IFR or VFR.
 Instead, the ADC will manage departing and arriving traffic by nominating:

 - tracking after departure;
 - turn after take-off;